Your Guide to Implantable Cardiac Monitors

 What is an Implantable Cardiac Monitor?

 An Implantable Cardiac Monitor (ICM) is a small, electronic device that continuously monitors heart activity and records irregular heart rhythms.
-It's placed just beneath the skin in the chest area.
+It is placed just beneath the skin in the chest area.
 This device is particularly useful for detecting intermittent cardiac arrhythmias that might not be captured during standard, short-term monitoring methods.

 Why is the Procedure Performed?